Top Toxins Found in Your Drinking Water

 Danger of Lead

-The fact that Flint crisis can be connected with risks of a lead contamination is obvious.
+The Flint crisis can be connected with risks of lead contamination.
 Young children are particularly vulnerable to its detrimental effects such as developmental problems, failure to grow properly, and cognitive deficiencies.
-Furthermore, exposure to lead during pregnancy can increase the chances of getting born prematurely and cause several health disorders.
+Furthermore, exposure to lead during pregnancy can increase the chances of premature birth and cause several health disorders — making a residential water conditioning system Florida essential in older neighborhoods.

 Mercury Poisoning

-In spite of being naturally occurring, mercury is a very poisonous substance and has severe health hazards including brain impairment, nerve damage, and cognitive handicap.
-Mercury pollution resulting from industrial activities which may spread globally through atmospheric transport.
+Despite being naturally occurring, mercury is a very poisonous substance and has severe health hazards including brain impairment, nerve damage, and cognitive handicap.
+Mercury pollution results from industrial activities that may spread globally through atmospheric transport.
+Investing in the best whole home water purification system ensures protection against such metal contaminants.

 PCBs

-Even though they were banned in 1979, PCBs continue to persist in the environment resulting in human health hazards.
-These chemicals used in various industrial applications have been known to be carcinogenic and toxic to immune system, reproductive system and nervous system.
+Even though they were banned in 1979, PCBs continue to persist in the environment, resulting in human health hazards.
+These chemicals used in various industrial applications have been known to be carcinogenic and toxic to the immune, reproductive, and nervous systems.
+Areas like water filtration Pensacola FL are especially aware of such industrial risks due to historical manufacturing activity.

 Arsenic

-Industrial processes as well as poor waste disposal practices may result into arsenic contamination.
-When one gets exposed to arsenic he or she may suffer from gastrointestinal problems, skin cancer and even death for extreme situations.
+Industrial processes as well as poor waste disposal practices may result in arsenic contamination.
+When one gets exposed to arsenic, they may suffer from gastrointestinal problems, skin cancer, or even death in extreme cases.
+The best whole house water filter system helps safeguard homes from these invisible poisons.

 Perchlorate